lavu-create/Clario/README.md

 ---

-## 📜 License

-MIT License – Free to use, adapt, and contribute.
-Please credit the creators.

----

 > Clario isn’t just a productivity tool — it’s your personal space to stay organized, motivated, and mindful.
 > Thoughtfully crafted.
 Purposefully built. ✨